evansolomon/wp-cogitate/README.md

 Cogitate is a [Twenty Twelve](http://wordpress.org/extend/themes/twentytwelve) child theme that I built for evansolomon.me.
 I wanted to make a theme that:

 * Has ridiculously readable text
-* Is as minimalist as possible without sarificing fanciness
+* Is as minimalist as possible without sacrificing fanciness
 * Supports a blog and an independent-but-consistently-styled front page

 To me, those are the most important elements of a theme.
 Cogitate is what I came up with.